Welcome to MCExtensions!

 ext.log("World name:", world.getName());

-✅ Time changes are applied instantly to all players in the world.
+✅ Time changes apply immediately to all players.

 MCStack